HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
 * Can this repo hold a TW5 file?
 It's name suggests so, based on what I've seen of other instances.
 * pursue this, but not until after MultiUser is well established.
+* consider making this a nodeJs *tid based instance
 * try uploading a TW5 file to repo ( as a first step )
 * try forking an existing TW